Jonah Heim Player Props: Rangers vs. Angels

 - The pitching staff for the Angels has a collective nine K/9, which ranks 12th in the league.

-- The Angels have a 3.92 team ERA that ranks 11th across all league pitching staffs.
+- The Angels' 3.85 team ERA ranks 11th across all league pitching staffs.

-- Anderson makes the start for the Angels, his sixth of the season.
-He is 1-0 with a 5.74 ERA and 18 strikeouts in 26 2/3 innings pitched.
+- Detmers (0-2 with a 4.85 ERA and 31 strikeouts in 26 2/3 innings pitched) makes the start for the Angels, his sixth of the season.

-- In his most recent appearance on Saturday, April 29, the lefty tossed 6 2/3 innings against the Milwaukee Brewers, allowing one earned run while surrendering five hits.
+- The left-hander last appeared on Saturday against the Milwaukee Brewers, when he threw 4 1/3 innings, allowing four earned runs while giving up four hits.

-- The 33-year-old has a 5.74 ERA and 6.1 strikeouts per nine innings in five games this season, while allowing a batting average of .290 to his opponents.
+- In five games this season, the 23-year-old has an ERA of 4.85, with 10.7 strikeouts per nine innings.
+Opponents are hitting .255 against him.

 © 2023 Data Skrive.
 All rights reserved.